jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 ----------------------------------

-As discussed in section \ref{browserstreamingframeworks}, current streaming techniques built on top of http take a dichotomous by splitting traffic up as either stream or download.
+As discussed in section \ref{browserstreamingframeworks}, current streaming techniques built on top of http observe a dichotomous split of traffic as either stream or download.
 I find that this split is not necessary and streaming may be used as the most effective means of downloading.

-Streaming transports such as websockets are not REST services and are solutions to a problem only tangentially related to this project's.
+Streaming services such as websockets and push pages are not REST.
 Under these frameworks each stream has an address but the data in the stream is not addressable.
 This is similar to the *Service Trampled REST* STREST anti-pattern [@strest] in which http is viewed as addressing endpoints for services rather than addressing the resources